-What are the common pitfalls associated with appointing an agent in Brazil?
+What are the common mistakes associated with appointing an agent in Brazil?

-In addition to ignoring the effect of mandatory laws applicable to agency relationships, principals often:
+In addition to ignoring the effect of mandatory laws that may apply to agency relationships, principals often:

 - neglect to set aside funds for the payment of mandatory compensation in case of termination without cause;